uptonking/note4yaoo/pattern-arch-event-sourcing-examples.md

   - https://andykswong.github.io/mithic/
   - Modular library for real-time, offline-first isomorphic JavaScript applications
   - provides the building blocks for creating real-time, offline-first client-server or decentralized applications, using CQRS architecture with CRDT eventsourcing for storage and data replication.
   - minimal example to get started.
-Uses the Redux store preset
+Uses the `Redux` store preset
+  - 插件支持level/redis/ipfs
   - crdt基于自己实现的lseq
+  - timestamp基于逻辑时钟
   - Linear sequence of values based on `ORMap` of base64 fractional index to values
-  - timestamp基于逻辑时钟

 - https://github.com/josephg/statecraft /ISC/201911/ts/inactive
   - Statecraft is a protocol and set of tools for interacting with data that changes over time.